Jules Garesche Ord: Aftermath

 Lieutenant Gary Ord did not receive recognition for his actions on San Juan Hill.
 The Army quietly turned down the requests for a medal for his heroism from his commanding officer and his commanding general.
 Partly the reason given was that he was listed as a member of the 6th Cavalry on roster reports and was also listed as an aide to his General.

+Lieutenant Ord was not the first member of the Ord family to die in Cuba.
 His father General E.O.C.
-Ord died in Havana, Cuba of yellow fever in 1883.
-Both men were laid to final rest at Arlington National Cemetery in section 2 with others of their family.
+Ord had died in Havana, Cuba of yellow fever in 1883.
+Ultimately, both men were laid to final rest at Arlington National Cemetery in section 2 with others of their family.

 His brother, then Captain Edward Otho Cresap Ord, II (1858–1923) then of the 22nd Infantry Regiment fought at Santiago July 3–17, 1898.
 He too would suffer from yellow fever and its second phase.
 He would live but require a long sabbatical from military service.

 Colonel Theodore Roosevelt of the 1st United States Volunteer Cavalry was claimed, mostly by the press, to have started the charge up San Juan Heights, even though he went up only the small hill later called Kettle Hill.
 "Teddy" was nominated for the redesigned Medal of Honor and when the US Army investigated the claim, they denied the medal.
 For other reasons, the Medal of Honor was awarded posthumously in 2001 to Roosevelt.
 There was no mention of Lt.
 Jules G. Ord or 10th Cavalry Regiment.